VeriStruct: AI-assisted Automated Verification of Data-Structure Modules in Verus: Evaluation

 \paragraph{Procedure} We run \toolname{} and the baseline on every benchmark individually.
 For each benchmark we first execute \toolname{} to completion and then record how many LLM invocations it required.
 We observe that the maximum number of LLM invocations for \toolname{} is 13, so we run the baseline on each benchmark with 13 LLM invocations.
 All experiments are conducted on a server running Ubuntu 22.04.5 LTS with a 24-core Intel(R) Core(TM) i9-12900K CPU and 64\,GB RAM.
 We use OpenAI o1~\cite{o1} as the back-end model for both \toolname{} and the baseline.
 We instantiate \toolname{} with \texttt{n=3} and \texttt{m=5}; that is, the number of samples generated per module is 3, and the maximum number of repair rounds is set to 5.

-\paragraph{Results} We summarize the results in \Cref{tab:workflow-vs-baseline,tab:benchmark-stats}, \toolname{} successfully solves 10 out of 11 benchmarks.
+\paragraph{Results} We summarize the results in \Cref{tab:workflow-vs-baseline,tab:benchmark-stats}. \toolname{} successfully solves 10 out of 11 benchmarks.
 For the only unsolved benchmark (\textsc{Node}), \toolname{} still verifies 11 out of 12 functions.
 In contrast, the baseline solves only 4 out of 11 benchmarks.
 In terms of the total number of functions verified, \toolname{} verifies 128 out of 129 (99.2\%) functions, whereas the baseline verifies only 52.
+Claude Code, despite using a more recent model (Claude Sonnet 4.5) and having the ability to autonomously invoke Verus, verifies 102 functions across 8 benchmarks---substantially better than the single-prompt baseline but still short of \toolname{}'s performance.
+Notably, Claude Code consumes approximately 24k tokens per benchmark on average, while \toolname{} uses only 22k tokens, demonstrating that our structured workflow achieves better results with comparable or lower token cost.
 In summary, \toolname{} solves substantially more benchmarks and verifies significantly more functions, demonstrating that our approach improves the capabilities of LLMs to generate correct annotations.

 To provide a more fine-grained comparison, we inspect the verification trajectories of \toolname{} across all benchmarks.
 For each integer $k$, and for each benchmark, we compute the total number of functions fully verified within the first $k$ LLM invocations.
 We then sum the numbers across all benchmarks for that value of $k$, plot the result, and then increase $k$.
 Plotting these points creates a visualization that shows the verification progress as a result of increasing LLM calls.
 We show the result in \Cref{fig:aggregated-progress}, where the x-axis denotes the LLM invocation index $k$, and the y-axis shows the cumulative number of functions verified within the first $k$ invocations across all benchmarks.